antobzzll/tydier/README.md

-# dfcleaner
+# tydier

-`dfcleaner` is a Python package that facilitates data cleaning and wrangling operations on `pandas` dataframes.
+`tydier` is a Python package that facilitates data cleaning and wrangling operations on `pandas` dataframes.

 ## Installation

-`dfcleaner` is still in its early development phase; a first version has not been released yet.
+`tydier` is still in its early development phase; a first version has not been released yet.
 Please stay tuned ... or feel free to contribute to speed up the release process!

 <!-- ```bash
-$ pip install dfcleaner
+$ pip install tydier
 ``` -->

 ## Usage